crcz25/crazyflie_demo/demo.md

 ## 2. Source the crazyswarm2 ROS workspace
 source ~/crazyflie-ws/install/setup.bash
 ## 3. Run the simulator.
-### 1. Open a terminal window and issue the following command:
+### 1. Open a terminal window and issue the following command to launch the simulator:
 ros2 launch crazyflie launch.py backend:=sim
-### 2. Open a terminal window and issue the following command:
+### 2. Open a terminal window and issue the following command to execute an example of takeoff and landing:
 ros2 run crazyflie_examples hello_world --ros-args -p use_sim_time:=True
 ### 3. The drone should take off and then land after 5 seconds.
 ![Alt text](./img/demo/1.png?raw=true)